boblemaire/IoTaWatt/Docs/VTconfig.rst

 your LED will be glowing green because it's rhythmically sampling that voltage.

-Various transformer models produce different voltages, and it's important to insure that the VT specified matches the model that you have installed.
+Various transformer models produce different voltages, and it's important to ensure that the VT specified matches the model that you have installed.
 To do this, select the inputs button in the Setup dropdown menu.